Knowledge Editing in Language Models via Adapted Direct Preference Optimization: Method

 One can note the importance of generating using $c_w$ and not $c_l$.
 Using $c_w$, we achieve a more balanced distribution of tokens between the two completions from an early stage; this is beneficial since if $ t_k^l == t_k^w$, the $k$-th term in the sum cancels, which leads to fewer gradient terms to average, thus, fewer changes in the weight space.
 Fig. ~\ref{fig:optimization} shows an example of this type of term-cancellation.

 {\textbf{Comparison with FT}}: KDPO enables more reliable KE, by allowing the term-cancellation phenomenon mentioned above.
-Additionally, because KDPO makes relative adjustments based on a reference model $\pi_{ref}$, it prevents the model from deviating significantly from the original weights.
+Additionally, because KDPO makes relative adjustments based on a reference model $\pi_{ref}$, it leads to model edits that are more local.
 Furthermore, KDPO allows for controllable editing capabilities through the use of the $\beta$ parameter.
 Empirical evidence of this can be seen in Tab.~\ref{tab:100_seq_multi_models}, where the average locality of KDPO is significantly higher than that of FT-M and FT-L (which are fine-tuning variations) for the three models examined.